The Best Driving Itinerary From New York City to Bar Harbor

 - If you want to get the most out of your NYC to Maine road trip, take at least ten days to travel to Bar Harbor.
 This way, you’re not rushed, and you get to savor every experience just a little more!

 - Setting out from Boston?
-We also have this detailed guide for all the family-friendly stops you can make on a Boston to Bar Harbor Maine coast road trip.
+We also have this detailed guide for all the family-friendly stops you can make on a Boston to Bar Harbor Maine coast road trip, covering a little more of New England.

 - Last but not least, relieve the stress of forgetting essential items at home with our Ultimate Family Road Trip checklist!